Quantum Science and Technology

 Two key technologies, one platform, anchored in Jena, Stuttgart and Ulm: the Carl Zeiss Foundation Centre for Quantum Photonics (QPhoton) is unique in Germany.
 Opened in 2022, the centre combines the disciplines of quantum technology and photonics at the three excellent research locations of Jena, Stuttgart and Ulm.

-Go to QPhoton website
+Go to the QPhoton website

 Unique centre for quantum photonics